ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 ### Development

-osu! wiki is integrated into the osu! website, which means all technical feature requests should be [made and tracked](https://github.com/ppy/osu-web/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aarea%3Awiki) in the `ppy/osu-web` repository.
+The osu! wiki is integrated into the osu! website, which means all technical feature requests should be [made and tracked](https://github.com/ppy/osu-web/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aarea%3Awiki) in the `ppy/osu-web` repository.
 To inform other contributors of your request, make sure to link the new issue in the `#osu-wiki` Discord channel, or osu! wiki's issue tracker.

 ### Tools

 Some features are not directly related to the osu! website, but may be useful for contributing or general housekeeping.
 In this case, they are implemented by people capable of it and are **not** added to the website directly:

 - [osu-wiki status](https://clayton.cc/osu-wiki-status/en): list of articles per every language, and the category of maintenance they require (translation, update, stub expansion).
-Functionality requests: [ppy/osu-wiki#2486](https://github.com/ppy/osu-wiki/issues/2486)
+See [ppy/osu-wiki#2486](https://github.com/ppy/osu-wiki/issues/2486) for functionality requests.
 - [osu-wiki-bin](https://github.com/cl8n/osu-wiki-bin): a Node.js utility for automated checks and edits (broken links, usergroup updates, wiki-wide text replacements, and other things)
-- [flag-wiki-osu](https://megaapplepi.github.io/flag-wiki-osu/): automatically add references to the flags mentioned in an article.
-Functionality requests: [ppy/osu-wiki#328](https://github.com/ppy/osu-wiki/issues/328)
+- [flag-wiki-osu](https://megaapplepi.github.io/flag-wiki-osu): automatically add references to the flags mentioned in an article.
+See [ppy/osu-wiki#328](https://github.com/ppy/osu-wiki/issues/328) for functionality requests.

 ## Routines